 “The night you informed me of this, I was furious.
 I knew I couldn’t stop you, but I told you you’d never get another dime from this family.
 I effectively disowned you.
 It was the most egregious mistake of my life.

 “Worse yet, I failed to see you off when you left for college with your car and the U-Haul trailer.
 I acted like I never wanted to see you again.
 It took your mother four years to convince me of the error of my ways.
-She explained that I had no right to dictate the course of my children’s lives; that it was OK for any of our children to break the Merrick family mold.
+She explained that I had no right to dictate the course of my children’s lives; it was OK for any of our children to break the Merrick family mold.

 “When I realized how wrong-headed I’d been, I chartered a jet to take the family and our law partners to your graduation.
 We had a celebration dinner at the Barkley Prime Steakhouse.
 I apologized.
 We hugged.
 I had my son back.

-“I found that lovely apartment at the the Grant Park Tower and offered to pay for it.
+“I found that lovely apartment at the Grant Park Tower and offered to pay for it.
 You refused and insisted that it come out of your trust fund.
 I acquiesced because you wanted to be in charge of your affairs.
 I secretly admired you for that.

-“We were so proud of you.
-Finishing at the top of the class at the Chicago Police Academy, promoted so quickly to the Joint FBI/Chicago Joint Task Force on Organized Crime.
+“We were so proud of you for finishing at the top of the class at the Chicago Police Academy and promoted so quickly to the Joint FBI/Chicago Joint Task Force on Organized Crime.
 Everything you’ve done is a credit to our family.
-I just want you to know that.”
+I want you to know that.”

 “Dad, you must know by now that I don’t carry grudges.
 I never once wavered in my love for you and Mom.
 Of course, I’m headstrong.
-Where did I get it from?
+Who gave me this trait?
 It had to be you.”

 “Yep,” John Merrick said, “like father, like son!”